132nd Annual Academy Meeting

 J. W. Marriott, downtown Indianapolis

 Luncheon Speaker -- Dr. Robert Shumaker, Vice President of Conservation & Life Sciences, Indianapolis Zoo.
 Dr. Shumaker is recognized as one of the world's foremost experts in primate behavior.
+Click here to read more about Dr. Shumaker's work.
+Watch this wonderful video of Dr. Shumaker working with Azy, one of the zoo's star primates.

-NEW to the meeting -- Biodiversity Symposium
+NEW to the Annual Meeting -- Biodiversity Symposium

 A symposium on the biodiversity of Indiana and Illinois will be held on the Friday afternoon (the 24th, 1:00 - 5:30 p..) before Saturday’s 132nd Annual IAS Meeting.
 This symposium will comprise 12 20-minute presentations of our current knowledge of different groups of organisms (vascular plants, lichens, bryophytes, mammals, birds, reptiles, amphibians, fish, mollusks, worms, crustaceans, insects, spiders, and fungi) and how to make this information available in useful ways to scientists, teachers, students, and the general public.
 This symposium is open to everyone attending the IAS Annual Meeting, but when you register for the meeting, you should indicate if you will also attend the symposium (yes or no checkbox on the registration form), so that we can plan for the anticipated audience.
 There is no additional charge for this event.